LukasW01/m324_devops/README.md

 ## Learning Objectives

-This repository serves as a stepping stone to comprehending DevOps principles and practices:
+With this repository we were able to learn and try out the following:

 - Trunk-Driver Development: Learn how to implement trunk-driver development in a small team.
 - Continuous Integration and Continuous Delivery (CI/CD): Gain hands-on experience in implementing CI/CD pipelines using Gitlab CI and Azure DevOps.